 2.4 Inflow characteristics

 Domestic raw sewage shall be used for testing the test plant.
-The inflow characteristics as regards pollutant concentrations shall be obtained from the on-board sewage treatment plant manufacturer’s dimensioning documentation in accordance with Appendix VI , Part II by forming the quotient for the flow rate of organic substances in the form of a BOD5 load in kg/d and the design flow rate of sewage Qd in m³/d.
-The inflow characteristics shall be set accordingly by the inspection body.
+The inflow characteristics as regards pollutant concentrations shall be obtained from the on-board sewage treatment plant manufacturer’s dimensioning documentation in accordance with Appendix 8, Part II by forming the quotient for the flow rate of organic substances in the form of a BOD5 load in kg/d and the design flow rate of sewage Qd in m³/d.
+The inflow characteristics shall be set accordingly by the inspection body in accordance with the following formula.

-Formula 1 – Calculation of the inflow characteristics
+Calculation of the inflow characteristics

-Should application of formula 1 result in a lower average BOD5 concentration of less than CBOD5mean = 500 mg/l, at least a mean BOD5 concentration in the inflow water of CBOD5,min = 500 mg/l shall be set.
+Should calculation of the inflow characteristics result in a lower average BOD5 concentration of less than CBOD5mean = 500 mg/l, at least a mean BOD5 concentration in the inflow water of CBOD5,min = 500 mg/l shall be set.

 The technical service must not break up the inflowing raw sewage in a comminatory.
 Removal of sand (e.g. by screening out) is permissible.